 FabLab is F.I.T's professional digital fabrication lab that handles 3d printing, laser cutting, vinyl cutting and vacuum forming services for students, staff and faculty of FIT.
-It is currently equipped with two Stratasys uPrint Plus 3d printers, one Sense hand held 3d Scanner and one Structure hand held 3d scanner, one FormLabs Form 2 3d printer, one Ultimaker 3, two Raise 3d Pro 2 3d printers, one Universal Laser System ILS 12.75 laser cutter, one Roland GS-24 vinyl cutter and one Mayku FormBox vacuum form machine .
-A Sense 3d Scanner and Structure Sensor 3d Scanner are available for student use (see staff for details).
+It is currently equipped with one Sense hand held 3d Scanner and one Structure hand held 3d scanner, one FormLabs Form 2 3d printer, one Ultimaker 3, two Raise 3d Pro 2 3d printers, one Universal Laser System ILS 12.75 laser cutter, one Roland GS-24 vinyl cutter and one Mayku FormBox vacuum form machine .
+The Sense 3d Scanner and Structure Sensor 3d Scanner are available for student use (see staff for details).
 The self service area has three MakerBot Replicator+ 3d printers.
 Class projects will need to be discussed by FabLab management before being accepted.
 All submitted work must be properly setup before we start any work.
 Files that are not setup properly will not be corrected and will be returned to the customer for correction which may change the turnaround time.
 If you have any questions, comments or concerns, please contact FabLab staff in Pomerantz D529A.

 Full-Service Vinyl Cutting